 Like the name sounds, alternators are related to the Alternating Current, or AC voltage found in the home.
 Briefly, Current, or Amps, refers to the amount of electrons moving in a circuit.
 Voltage is the force pushing those electrons.
 Resistance, or Ohms, is like it sounds; the resistance to the movement of the electrons in a circuit.
 The basic relationship is described by Ohm’s Law: 1 Volt of force on a circuit with 1 Ohm of resistance will have 1 Amp of current moving through it.

 Power, or Watts, is the voltage force multiplied by the current, in DC circuits.
-AC circuits get a little more complicated because to current changes due the rise and fall of the voltage, but watts still applies.
-A single phase (2 wire) AC device, Watts is volts times amps times a Power Factor multiplier of .8 to account for said rise and fall.
+AC circuits get a little more complicated because the current changes due the rise and fall of the voltage, but watts still applies.
+A single phase (2 wire) AC device, Watts is Volts times Amps times a Power Factor multiplier of .8 to account for said rise and fall.
 Most houses don’t have any 3 phase AC appliances, but another multiplier of the square root of 3 is used to calculate watts of power between the 2 voltage legs of a 3 phase circuit.
 Which has no bearing on our automotive discussion.

 For our discussion, 12 Volt DC, for Direct Current, is the automotive standard.
 This means all the electrons have 12 Volts of force, and move in the same direction all the time.
 In the home, 120 Volt AC means all the electrons have 120 Volts of force and oscillate back and forth, alternating the current direction at 60 times per second, or 60 Hertz.